COMPARISON

 Custom Page Size and Margins

 Professional documents often require specific page dimensions and margin configurations.
-Both libraries support these customizations with different configuration patterns.
+Both tools support these customizations with different configuration patterns.

 PDFBolt page configuration: